openservicebrokerapi/servicebroker/spec.md

 When an update or delete operation fails, the Service Instance MAY be corrupt.
 A corrupt instance MAY be misconfigured, in an invalid state, not reachable, or not working at all.
-Platforms SHOULD not try to create bindings for this instance anymore.
+Platforms SHOULD NOT try to create bindings for this instance anymore.
 Whether or not a corrupt instance can be repaired by, for example, updating it again, is undefined.
 Deprovisioning a corrupt instance SHOULD still be possible.
 A Platform MUST